A trial looking at surgery for mesothelioma (MARS 2)

 • the lung covering (pleura)

-Depending on where the cancer is in the covering of the lungs, some patients will also require the removal of:
+Depending on where the cancer is in the covering of the lungs, some patients also require the removal of:

 • part or all of the lining of the heart (the pericardium)